Henry H. Wells: Political career

 After ending his military service on September 21, 1865, Wells resumed private legal practice.
-He remained in Alexandria and was active in the Alexandria Canal Company, and then the Alexandria Canal, Railroad, and Bridge Company, which constructed a canal in what became Arlington, Virginia and bridge to Georgetown (Washington, D.C.).
+He remained in Alexandria and was active in the Alexandria Canal Company and then the Alexandria Canal, Railroad, and Bridge Company, which constructed a canal in what became Arlington, Virginia, and a bridge to Georgetown (Washington, D.C.).
 He associated with Judge Underwood and local Alexandria attorney S. Ferguson Beach, who held Radical Republican views.
 Wells firmly supported recognizing the civil rights of African Americans.

 In 1866, the Radical Republicans in Congress won large majorities and soon took charge.
 They closed down the state's civilian government and put Virginia (and nine other former Confederate states) under military rule.
 Virginia was administered as the "First Military District" in 1867–69 under General John Schofield.
 Schofield oversaw the transition to civilian rule after Virginia's voters (including freedmen) selected delegates to write a constitution to succeed the 1864 document (and the 1850 Virginia Constitution, which explicitly recognized and permitted slavery).
 The convention (which included 20 African American delegates) began meeting on December 3, 1867.
-Delegates elected Judge Underwood their president, and Rev. James W. Hunnicutt to head the committee on suffrage.
+Delegates elected Judge Underwood, their president, and Rev. James W. Hunnicutt to head the committee on suffrage.
 Wells and Hunnicutt wanted to protect Black voting rights and disenfranchise Confederate veterans and sympathizers.

 Other Virginians, who had previously been politically active and supported the Confederate government, met in December 1867.
 Led by Alexander H.H.
 Stuart of Staunton, they established the Conservative Party of Virginia to oppose whatever the Underwood Convention proposed.
-Another opposition leader was William Mahone (1826–1895), a railroad president and former Confederate general who said it was time for a New Departure for the state's Conservative Party (it merged with the Democratic party in 1883).
+Another opposition leader was William Mahone (1826–1895), a railroad president and former Confederate general who said it was time for a New Departure for the state's Conservative Party (it merged with the Democratic Party in 1883).
 Nonetheless, whites had to accept the results of the war, including civil rights and the vote for freedmen.